expertsconstitutiondemocracy

 The DOJ Letter: Institutional Ethos as a Warning Signal

-When former DOJ officials warn that professional obligations are being displaced by personal loyalty demands, they are describing the erosion of a core democratic safeguard: the separation between law enforcement and executive retaliation.
+When 282 former DOJ officials signed an open letter warning that career staff "are being asked to put loyalty to the President over the Constitution, the rule of law, and their professional ethical obligations," they were describing the erosion of a core democratic safeguard: the separation between law enforcement and executive retaliation.

 In convergence terms, this matters because the legal system is not just one institution among many.
 It is the enforcement mechanism for the entire constitutional order.
 If legal enforcement becomes leader-centered, every other constraint becomes symbolic.